-Paul Sullivan on the day the Nazis committed the worst pogrom Germany had seen since the Middle Ages…
+Paul Sullivan on the day the Nazis committed the worst pogrom in Germany since the Middle Ages…

 On October 27, 1938, Hanover resident Zindel Grynszpan and his family were forced out of their home by German police.
-Grynszpan’s modest tailor’s shop, which he had been operating since 1911, and all of his family’s possessions were confiscated and they were forced to move over the Polish border – part of a broader “relocation” of 17,000 Polish Jews by the Nazis.
+Grynszpan’s modest tailor’s shop, which he had been operating since 1911, was confiscated along with his family’s possessions and they were forced to move over the Polish border—part of a “relocation” of 17,000 Polish Jews by the Nazis.

-Nazi harassment of Jews had already been happening for several years, of course.
-As early as 1933 – the year Adolf Hitler came to power – a one-day boycott was proclaimed against Jewish shops, a law was passed against kosher butchering and restrictions were imposed on Jewish children attending in public schools.
-By 1935, the Nuremburg Laws had deprived Jews of German citizenship, and a year later Jews were prohibited from participation in parliamentary elections and signs reading “Jews Not Welcome” started to appear in many German cities.
+Nazi harassment of Jews had already been happening for several years at this point, of course.
+As early as 1933, the year Adolf Hitler came to power, a one-day boycott was proclaimed against Jewish shops, a law was passed against kosher butchering and restrictions were imposed on Jewish children attending in public schools.
+By 1935, the Nuremburg Laws had deprived Jews of German citizenship, and a year later Jews were prohibited from participation in parliamentary elections; signs reading “Jews Not Welcome” started to appear in many German cities.

-On the morning of 7th November, he wrote a farewell postcard to his parents, bought a revolver and a box of bullets with his remaining francs, and visited the German Embassy where he asked to see an official.
-Grynszpan was ushered into Ernst vom Rath’s office, whereupon he pulled out his gun and shot the official vom Rath – who was under Gestapo investigation for pro-Jewish activity – five times in the abdomen.
-According to the French police account, he shouted “You’re a filthy boche” and that he acted in the name of 12,000 persecuted Jews.
+On the morning of 7th November, Herschel wrote a farewell postcard to his parents, bought a revolver and a box of bullets with his remaining francs, and visited the German Embassy where he asked to see an official.
+Grynszpan was ushered into Ernst vom Rath’s office, whereupon he pulled out his gun and shot vom Rath—who was at the time under Gestapo investigation for pro-Jewish activity—five times in the abdomen.
+According to the French police account, he shouted “You’re a filthy boche” and that he had acted in the name of 12,000 persecuted Jews.

-At least 96 Jews were killed and hundreds more injured, more than 1,000 synagogues were burned, almost 7,500 Jewish businesses were destroyed, cemeteries and schools were vandalised.
+At least 96 Jews were killed and hundreds more injured; more than 1,000 synagogues were burned and almost 7,500 Jewish businesses were destroyed; cemeteries and schools were vandalised.
 Around 30,000 Jews were arrested and sent to concentration camps (in Berlin, around 3,000 Jewish men were deported to Sachsenhausen and many more were detained in jails for days).
 Jewish areas like Ku’damm and Alexanderplatz were trashed.

 Eyewitness Ernest Günter Fontheim remembers being sent home from school on that same day.
 “I quickly walked back to the Tiergarten Station and decided to look out the window when the elevated train would pass the Synagogue Fasanenstrasse where I had become Bar Mitzvah.
 It was a beautiful structure built in Moorish style with three large cupolas.
 I literally felt my heart fall into my stomach when I saw a thick column of smoke rising out of the center cupola.”